G-Node/python-odml/doc/tutorial.rst

 author
 	- recommended Document attribute
-	- The author of this odML file.
+	- The author (returned as string) of this odML file.

 date
 	- recommended Document attribute
-	- The date this odML file was created (yyyy-mm-dd format).
+	- The date (returned as string) when this odML file was created or last changed.

 repository
 	- optional Document attribute
-	- The URL to the repository of terminologies used in this odML file.
+	- The URL (returned as string) to the repository of terminologies used in this Document.

 version
 	- recommended Document attribute
-	- The version of this odML file.
+	- The version (returned as string) of this odML file.

 Let's find out what attributes were defined for our example Document using the following commands::